 She Was a Senior Engineer at Twenty-Nine and She Was Terrified

-Priya was a software engineer in San Francisco — the daughter of Indian immigrants who had built a life through work, sacrifice, and the particular loving pressure parents apply when excellence is the family’s shared language.
+Dalia was a software engineer in San Francisco.
+The daughter of Indian immigrants who had built a life through work, sacrifice, and the particular loving pressure parents apply when excellence is the family’s shared language.
 She had become a software engineer because she was good at it, and because it was the path that made the sacrifice legible.
 By twenty-nine she was a senior engineer, fast-tracked, her parents proud.
 She was also, she told me in our first session, managing panic attacks by staying later and being better, by outworking the fear.
 She had never told anyone.
 “Everyone thinks I’m this person who has everything under control,” she said.
 “If they only knew how hard I work to look that way.”

 Imposter Syndrome: What It Actually Is and Isn’t